 Because they are not zoomable, these lenses are cheaper.
 Neither you nor your viewers need to zoom as vloggers or YouTubers.
 The focal length of your recordings will always be fixed, so why do you need a zoom?
 Rather than spending money on a zoom lens, consider a prime lens.

 Primus lenses also have the advantage of being faster.
 Simply put, they achieve a brighter, sharper image, at a lower cost.
-Hence, prime lenses are necessary for video blogging.
+Hence, prime lenses are necessary for real-estate photography and vide blogging.

 The type of sensor your camera uses, as well as the kind of video you want to record, determines how much resolution you can get.